Etharkkum Thunindhavan (soundtrack): Release

-A promo video of the introductory song "Vaada Thambi", the first single from the album, was released on 16 December, with the full song being unveiled the following day.
+A promo video of the first single "Vaada Thambi", was released on 16 December, with the full song being unveiled the following day.
 The lyric video was also launched on the same day, through the official YouTube channel of Sun TV.
 On 23 December 2021, the lyrical video of the second single "Ullam Urugudhaiya" was unveiled along with the full song.
 A romantic melody duet, sung by Pradeep Kumar and Vandana Srinivasan, the track and the first line of the song is inspired from the religious song of the same name, sung by T. M. Soundararajan, for Lord Murugan.
 It was marketed as a "romantic melody with divine musical backdrop" and featured Suriya in the costumes of Lord Murugan, a warrior prince and a king in the track.
 It received a million views within hours after its release.
 On 3 January 2022, the third single track "Summa Surrunu", sung by Armaan Malik and Nikhita Gandhi was released, touted to be a "quirky" number.

 On 30 January, the makers unveiled the film's theme music and original background score through YouTube, a month before the film's release in March 2022.
 The tracks were later bundled into the film's soundtrack album and was released separately into music platforms, the following day (31 January 2022).

 The soundtrack for the dubbed versions in Telugu, Hindi, Malayalam and Kannada were released on 4 March 2022.